kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

 - Start with a node, pick the edge with minimum weight.
 - For example, starting at vertex a, after picking minimum edge we have a and b connected by the minimum edge.
-- Now for this to be connected with the rest of the graph, it can be through a or b.
+- Now for this to be connected with the rest of the graphs, it can be through a or b.
 So we have to pick minimum edge available at either a or b.
-Then a and b will be connected with rest of the graph.
+Then a and b will be connected with rest of the graphs.
 - Let’s assume that new vertex is c.
-Then for next step, we have to pick minimum of edges at a, b and c. so that this sub graph containing (a,b,c) will be connected with rest of the graph.
+Then for next step, we have to pick minimum of edges at a, b and c. so that this sub graphs containing (a,b,c) will be connected with rest of the graphs.
 - Repeat until all vertices are connected.

 ```java